 Pancreatic cancer research at Garvan

-Garvan’s pancreatic cancer research is diverse, focusing on translating basic scientific discoveries into the clinic.
-In the Cancer Division, Dr Paul Timpson and Dr Marina Pajic are working to define the genetic characteristics of pancreatic cancer, developing biomarkers prognosis and therapeutic responsiveness, and understanding the molecular mechanisms of resistance in order to develop new treatment strategies.
+Garvan’s pancreatic cancer research is diverse, focusing on translating scientific discoveries into the clinic.
+Our researchers are working to define the genetic characteristics of pancreatic cancer, developing biomarker prognosis and therapeutic responsiveness, and understanding the molecular mechanisms of resistance in order to develop new treatment strategies.